BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Introduction

-Currently, the research community offers a variety of machine learning and neural network-based bot detection methods.
+Currently, the research community offers a variety of ML and NN-based bot detection methods.
 Each of these provided methods excels at addressing specific bot detection scenarios, yielding optimal solutions for particular use cases.
 Unfortunately, the performance of these provided methods significantly diminishes in more general bot detection scenarios, encompassing different periods, discussion topics, and languages, among others.
-Recent studies have demonstrated that existing methods still fall short of achieving flawless Twitter bot detection, regardless of the number of user characteristics they incorporate.
+Recent studies have shown that existing methods still do not achieve flawless Twitter bot detection, regardless of the number of user characteristics that they incorporate \citep{feng2022twibot}.
+In addition, a large portion of existing ML bot detection methods ignore well-known optimization procedures (including feature selection and dynamic hyper-parameter fine-tuning) providing significant space for improvement.

-In our research, we address this challenge by developing a semi-automatic machine learning pipeline (SAMLP) for constructing a generic bot detection model.
-Next, we compare this developed model with 34 currently available state-of-the-art approaches using nine publicly available datasets.
-This research yields two distinct evaluation scenarios: one specific to each dataset, where each model is trained and tested on each dataset separately, and a more generic approach where the models are trained and tested on the combined dataset comprising all nine unique datasets.
+In our research, we address this challenge by developing a semi-automatic machine learning pipeline (SAMLP\footnote{GitHub repository: https://github.com/alexdrk14/SAMLP }) for constructing a generic bot detection model (BotArtist\footnote{GitHub repository: https://github.com/alexdrk14/BotArtist}).
+The presented pipeline resolves popular issues during the creation of the classification model, including recursive hyperparameter fine-tuning during the feature selection phase.
+This approach guarantees the reduction of non-relevant features which sequentially reduces the noise of initial data.
+Additionally, our pipeline considers the class imbalance during feature selection and model fine-tuning, making the model suitable for real-case applications.
+Next, we compare this developed model with 35 currently available state-of-the-art approaches using nine publicly available datasets.
+This research yields two distinct evaluation scenarios: one specific to each dataset, where each model is trained and tested separately on each of them, and a more generic approach, where the models are trained and tested on the combined dataset comprising all nine unique datasets.

-As a result of our research, we introduce BotArtist, a finely tuned general bot detection model that achieves the highest F1-score performance on three out of the nine datasets, with an average F1-score performance of 83.19.
-Additionally, the presented approach achieves greater accuracy in the general evaluation, with an overall F1-score improvement of more than 9\% and an average improvement of 5\% compared to the best-performing existing bot detection approaches.
+As a result of our research, we introduce BotArtist, a finely tuned general bot detection model that achieves the highest F1-score performance on three of the nine datasets, with an average F1-score performance of 83.19.
+Furthermore, the presented approach achieves greater precision in general evaluation, with an overall improvement in F1 score of more than 9\% and an average improvement of 5\% compared to the best-performing existing bot detection approaches.
 Moreover, BotArtist relies on only a limited set of profile features, allowing for the prediction of historical data independently of the Twitter API.